 Each CAN message in a CAN protocol has a unique hexadecimal Identifier called as CAN-ID or CAN Arbitration ID.
 A CAN-ID uniquely identifies a CAN message.
 There are two types of frames or CAN-IDs i.e....

-USDT and UUDT diagnostic responses in CAN define a method of transmitting diagnostic data where large amounts of diagnostic information is divided into smaller segments or frames for transmission.
-In ...
+USDT and UUDT diagnostic responses in CAN protocol define a method of transmitting diagnostic data where large amounts of diagnostic information is divided into smaller segments or frames for transmis...

 What is Physical Addressing Vs Functional Addressing in CAN protocol?
 How do these two addressing schemes differ from each other?
-Let’s Discuss here.
-What are Addressing schemes in a CAN network...
+Physical addressing targets a specific ECU by using a unique address, ...

 Reverse engineering a vehicle is a process of interpreting the meaning of message data without the aid of the database files or design documents.
 It involves a deep understanding of ECUs, in-vehicle n...